Chris Jones (punter)

-Chris Jones (born July 21, 1989) is an American football punter who is a free agent.
-He played college football at Carson–Newman.
-He played for the Dallas Cowboys from 2011 to 2021.
+Chris Jones (born July 21, 1989) is an American former professional football punter in the National Football League (NFL) for the Dallas Cowboys.
+He played college football at Carson-Newman College.

-Early years
+Early life

-Jones attended Coosa High School where he was an All-area punter as a senior.
-He is a left-footed kicker, and right-handed passer.
+Jones attended Coosa High School, where he was an All-area punter as a senior.
+Jones is a left-footed kicker, and right-handed passer.
 He also practiced track and field.

-He accepted a football scholarship from Carson-Newman College, where he was a four-time starter and All-SAC performer.
+Jones accepted a football scholarship from Carson-Newman College, where he was a four-time starter and All-SAC performer.

-As a freshman in 2007, he led the SAC with a 41.4-yard average on 34 punts and landed 6 inside the 20-yard-line, with a long punt of 64 yards.
-As a sophomore, he averaged 38.5 yards on 41 punts and landed 6 punts inside the 20-yard-line, with a long punt of 57 yards.
+As a freshman in 2007, Jones led the SAC with a 41.4-yard average on 34 punts and landed six inside the 20-yard-line, with a long punt of 64 yards.

+As a sophomore, Jones averaged 38.5 yards on 41 punts and landed six punts inside the 20-yard-line, with a long punt of 57 yards.

-As a junior, he appeared in all 14 games, ranking third in the conference in punting with 39.3 yards-per-punt average.
-He landed 8 punts inside the 20-yard line, forced 21 fair catches on 54 attempts and had a season-long punt of 55 yards against the University of North Carolina at Pembroke.
+As a junior, Jones appeared in all 14 games, ranking third in the conference in punting with 39.3 yards-per-punt average.
+He landed eight punts inside the 20-yard line, forced 21 fair catches on 54 attempts and had a season-long punt of 55 yards against the University of North Carolina at Pembroke.

-As a senior, he was second in the league with a 42.1-yard average, had a long punt of 73 yards (school record) against Winona State University, landed 15 punts inside the 20-yard-line and had nine punts of at least 50 yards.
-For his career he averaged 40.3 yards per punt, landed 46 punts inside the 20-yard-line and made 20 punts of at least 50 yards.
+As a senior, Jones was second in the league with a 42.1-yard average, had a long punt of 73 yards (school record) against Winona State University, landed 15 punts inside the 20-yard-line and had nine punts of at least 50 yards.
+For his career, Jones averaged 40.3 yards per punt, landed 46 punts inside the 20-yard-line and made 20 punts of at least 50 yards.

 Professional career

 2011 season

-Jones was signed as an undrafted free agent by the Dallas Cowboys after the 2011 NFL Draft on July 28.
+Jones was signed as an undrafted free agent by the Dallas Cowboys after the 2011 NFL draft on July 28.
 He was released before the season started on September 3.
-He was signed to the team's practice squad on October 28.
-On November 5, he was promoted to the active roster, filling in for an injured Mat McBriar in one game against the Seattle Seahawks.
+Jones was signed to the team's practice squad on October 28.
+Eight days later, he was promoted to the active roster, filling in for an injured Mat McBriar in one game against the Seattle Seahawks.

-Jones was released on November 15 and signed to the practice squad on November 17.
+Jones was released on November 15 and signed to the practice squad two days later.
 On December 31, he was promoted to the active roster.
-He punted in the season finale against the New York Giants in place of an injured McBriar, making 6 punts, a 42.3 gross average, a 38.8 net average, 2 punts downed inside the 20-yard line and a long of 54 yards.
+Jones punted in the season finale against the New York Giants in place of an injured McBriar, making six punts, a 42.3 gross average, a 38.8 net average, two punts downed inside the 20-yard line, and a long of 54 yards.